Multiway Junction Conditions: Booklets and Webs: Discussion

 \subsection{Application to JT gravity}

 A direct application of our junction conditions is to the Jackiw-Teitelboim (JT) gravity~\cite{JACKIW1985343,TEITELBOIM198341,Maldacena:2016upp, Harlow:2018tqv,Yang:2018gdb,Maldacena:2019cbz,kolchmeyer2023,PhysRevD.99.046016,PhysRevD.101.106023,blommaert2019,grumiller2021,mertens2023} that greatly deepens our understanding of the blackhole information paradox via its connection to the Sachdev-Ye-Kitaev (SYK) model~\cite{SY1993,Maldacena:2016hyu,Maldacena:2016upp,Kitaev:2017awl}.
-In a forthcoming paper~\cite{SPL2}, we will apply the junction conditions to JT gravity, classify the dilaton solution into three types, and get allowed dilaton profiles in the glued booklet geometry.
+In the companion papers~\cite{SPL,SPL2}, we will apply the junction conditions to JT gravity, classify the dilaton solution into three types, and get allowed dilaton profiles in the glued booklet geometry.
 We will show that indeed multi-boundary geometries can be constructed in JT gravity subject to the junction condition we derived, and the junction condition imposes some rather lenient requirements on the geometric parameters of the pages.
 Furthermore the condition imposes some selection rules on the allowed dilaton configurations in different pages.
 Moreover, our construction applies to higher dimensional gravitational theories as well, it is therefore relevant in the study of high-dimensional disordered models that extend the JT/SYK story to high dimensions~\cite{Gu:2016oyy,Berkooz:2016cvq,Peng:2018zap,Chang:2021fmd,Chang:2021wbx,Peng4d}.

 The generalization of the junction condition to glue an arbitrary number of pages generates numerous possibilities, significantly expanding the degrees of freedom in constructing physical models, which allows for direct manipulation of fundamental properties such as the topology and geometry of spacetime to meet various desired characteristics.
 In addition, it is interesting to consider junction conditions in the context of higher-spin gravity as a future direction.
-Given that there is a close relation between the SYK-like models with the vector models~\cite{Peng:2017kro,Peng:2018zap, Peng2019, Chang:2021wbx,Peng4d}, it is likely that the bulk theory is some higher-spin gravity.
-It is also interested to understand the supersymmetric extension where each JT boundary is described by super-Schwarzian theory~\cite{Fu:2016vas,Forste:2017kwy,Mertens:2017mtv,Kanazawa:2017dpd,Peng:2017spg,Berkooz:2020xne,Peng2020,Chen:2023qsj}.
-Moreover, multiway junction also appears in string theory via the brane web construction, see e.g.~\cite{Aharony:1997ju,Benini:2009gi}, it is interesting to explore the possible connections between the geometries obtained from our junction condition and the brane junctions there.